elastic/kibana/docs/development/core/server/kibana-plugin-core-server.savedobjectstypemanagementdefinition.isexportable.md

 ## SavedObjectsTypeManagementDefinition.isExportable property

-Allow to specify exportability with an object granularity.
+Optional hook to specify whether an object should be exportable.

-If specified, `isExportable` will be called during export for each of this type's objects, and the ones not matching the predicate will be evicted from the export.
+If specified, `isExportable` will be called during export for each of this type's objects in the export, and the ones not matching the predicate will be excluded from the export.

 When implementing both `isExportable` and `onExport`<!-- -->, it is mandatory that `isExportable` returns the same value for an object before and after going though the export transform.
 E.g `isExportable(objectBeforeTransform) === isExportable(objectAfterTransform)`